 Simon Pegg (Gary King), Nick Frost (Andy Knightley), Paddy Considine (Steven Prince), Martin Freeman (Oliver ‘O-Man’ Chamberlain), Eddie Marsan (Peter Page), Rosamund Pike (Sam Chamberlain), Pierce Brosnan (Mr Shepard), David Bradley (Basil), Steve Oram (Motorcycle Policeman), James Grantstrom (Adrian Keane), Bill Nighy (Voice of The Network), Thomas Law (Young Gary)

-Director Edgar Wright and actors Simon Pegg and Nick Frost first came together on the British sitcom Spaced (1999-2001) about the surreal adventures of a couple of roommates (a series where Wright took great delight in homaging science-fiction and horror films).
+Director Edgar Wright and actors Simon Pegg and Nick Frost first came together on the British sitcom Spaced (1999-2001) about the adventures of a couple of roommates (a series where Wright took great delight in homaging science-fiction and horror films).
 The three of them, with Wright directing/writing, Simon Pegg as his star and co-writer and Nick Frost playing the best friend then had a worldwide hit with Shaun of the Dead (2004), which was construed as an affectionate spoof of the George Romero zombie film.
-It became a universally liked film and its parodistic tone influenced the course of the zombie film throughout the rest of the 00s.
+It was a universally liked film and its comedy tone influenced the course of the zombie film throughout the rest of the 00s.
 Edgar Wright and Simon Pegg both became names as a result of the film, Nick Frost to a lesser extent.

 If you know nothing about the plot of The World’s End before watching, the first forty minutes are deceptive.
 (Not that the film has done a huge amount to disguise that things take a turn).
 The film starts out seeming like a comedy about a group of friends grudgingly being brought together for a reunion by Pegg where all the others have settled into mid-life with careers and families while he still lives on a fading dream of the glory days twenty years ago.
 These scenes are filled with some amusingly sarcastic lines, a good deal of wry deflation of the characters, a particularly fired up performance from Pegg and an overriding sense (as we had in Shaun of the Dead) of characters having reached mid-life and feeling frustrated with the courses they have taken.

-Wright and Pegg’s films are less celebrations of British lad culture as they are sometimes pegged than they feel more like comically dissatisfied shrugs from people in their thirties/forties who have spent too much time drinking at the pub, playing videogames etc before waking up to a vague awareness that there should be more to life than that – that they have ended up in nowhere jobs, that their most significant romantic relationships have been drunken tumbles with girls in the disabled bathroom or their significant others are waiting for them to grow out of an extended adolescence.
+Wright and Pegg’s films are less celebrations of British lad culture as they are sometimes pegged than they feel more like comically dissatisfied shrugs from people in their thirties/forties who have spent too much time drinking at the pub, playing videogames etc before waking up to a vague awareness that there should be more to life than that – that they have ended up in nowhere jobs, that their most significant romantic relationships have been drunken tumbles with girls in the disabled bathroom or that their significant others are waiting for them to grow out of an extended adolescence.

 Simon Pegg and Edgar Wright are both genre fans and enjoy making homage to genre films – Pegg after all wrote and starred in the essential science-fiction geek homage Paul (2011).
 The World’s End comes with a few of these jokes packed in – like where they take great delight in explaining the origin of the term robot as coming from the Czech language (not Polish as the film states), as per the play R.U.R.
 (1921) by Karel Capek.

 More than that, in much the same way as Shaun of the Dead was affectionately deflating the George Romero zombie film, so too are they letting the air out of alien/android takeover films like Invasion of the Body Snatchers and The Stepford Wives.
-Where these films have the alien body snatchers represent a sinisterly faceless threat that is attempting to take over and replace mankind, the robot body snatchers here are a smiling and friendly threat who only want to make a few improvements to humanity to make them more acceptable to a galactic equivalent of the United Nations.
+Where these films have the alien body snatchers represent a sinister faceless threat that is attempting to take over and replace mankind, the robot body snatchers here are a smiling and friendly threat who only want to make a few improvements to humanity to make them more acceptable to a galactic equivalent of the United Nations.